Toronto has some of the best beaches in the world, which is verified by the internationally recognized Blue Flag Program.

 Beach is unsafe for bathing

-E.coli levels are greater than the City’s beach water quality standard and may increase the risk of infection to bathers.
+E.coli levels are greater than the Ontario’s beach water quality standard and may increase the risk of infection to bathers.
 To prevent illness, the Medical Officer of Health recommends bathers do not enter water until E.coli levels decrease.

 A green sign showing a person swimming in the water.